ivaxer/go-log/README.md

 log
 ===

-Simple logging package with log levels for Go
+Simple logging package with log levels for Go.

+For API docs and examples see http://godoc.org/github.com/ivaxer/log.